-- Monitor your blood sugars carefully, especially when ill.
+- Monitor your blood sugars carefully, especially when you are ill.

 - Keep yourself well-hydrated.

-- Call or see your doctor if you, or a family member, suspect that you may have symptoms of HHNS and/or your blood sugars are elevated.
+- Call or see your doctor if you, or a family member, think you may have symptoms of HHNS and/or your blood sugars are elevated.

 Cardiovascular complications in diabetes